Taoyuan Taiwan Beer Leopards

 The Taoyuan Taiwan Beer Leopards (桃園台啤永豐雲豹) are a Taiwanese professional basketball team based in Taoyuan City.
-They have competed in the Taiwan Professional Basketball League (TPBL) and play their home games at the Taoyuan Arena and Taoyuan Civil Sports Center.
+They have competed in the Taiwan Professional Basketball League (TPBL) and play their home games at the Taoyuan Arena.
 Leopards became one of the six teams of the inaugural T1 League season, and one of the seven teams of the inaugural TPBL season.

 Franchise history

 On August 6, 2021, the T1 League announced that Taoyuan Leopards would join the competition.

 On July 4, 2023, Taoyuan Leopards announced to cooperate with the Taiwan Beer basketball association, and changed the name to TaiwanBeer Leopards.

 On June 1, 2024, Taiwan Beer Leopards defeated Taipei Mars by 4–0, winning the 2023–24 season championship.
 On July 9, Taiwan Beer Leopards announced to join the Taiwan Professional Basketball League (TPBL).